The Discovery Process (Part II) - The Launch Sequence Process

 How & Who?

-How questions are asked and of who are also key elements to the success of the Discovery process.
-We often assess the how based on who; who are we asking these questions of and how can we get the best results from this group?
-Some clients have a smaller group of stakeholders, dedicated brand or marketing departments, senior leadership in the mix, mid-sized committees who will stay involved throughout, etc.
+How questions are asked and of who are also key elements to the success of the Launch Sequence process.
+We often assess how to approach this based on who; who are we asking these questions of and how can we get the best results from them?
+Some clients have a smaller group of stakeholders, dedicated brand or marketing departments, senior leadership in the mix, or mid-sized committees who will stay involved throughout, etc.

-What is incredibly important to the process is that anyone who will be weighing in on the event or experience at any point and has the authority to change decisions participates in some way in Discovery.
+What is incredibly vital to the process is that anyone who will be weighing in on the strategy, event or experience at any point and has the authority to change decisions participates in some way in discovery.
 We bolded this for emphasis!
-It can be really tough to go through the Discovery process, hit the ground running and then when a concept lands on a key decisionmaker’s desk down the line it’s not at all aligned with their priorities.
-Discovery is not the moment to save the CMO or CEO time if they will at any point weigh in on the experience and expect to change course.
+It can be really tough to go through the process, hit the ground running and then when a concept lands on a key decisionmaker’s desk down the line it’s not aligned with their priorities.
+Launch Sequence is not the moment to save the CMO or CEO time if they will at any point weigh in on the experience and expect to change course without financial repercussions.

-Getting all the right people to the table at the same time can be challenging for sure!
-Ideally, Discovery is a live conversation (IRL or virtually) since it also offers an opportunity for our team to get to know the client more, talk face to face, and see how they relate to each other.
+Getting the right people to the table at the same time can be challenging for sure!
+Ideally, discovery is at least partially a live conversation (IRL or virtually) since it also offers an opportunity for our team to get to know the client more, and see how they relate to each other.
 This works well for a small group and even for a mid-sized group with a clear protocol and agenda.
-We can even set up a 2-part conversation: one for our day-to-day contacts and another for a larger committee, for example.
-We want to ensure that it’s not too overwhelming, which can keep people from actively participating.
-For much larger groups or groups that are too busy to meet as one, we will sometimes make this an async exercise, either as a survey or shared document.
-Either way, participation should be mandatory (in a fun way!
-Ha).
+We often set up multi-part conversations: one for our day-to-day contacts and another for a larger committee, for example.

 What to Discover

-So, what are we actually trying to Discover?!
+So, what are we actually trying to learn?!
 Great question!
 The answer is… it depends.
-Discovery can cover a lot of ground or be more targeted.
-Not everything is relevant to every client or experience, so it’s important to really focus on what applies in each and every conversation.
-Sometimes a Discovery conversation will actually lead us to other areas to discover.
+Launch Sequence can cover a lot of ground or be more targeted in a specific area.
+Not everything is relevant to every client or experience, so it’s important for us to identify the opportunities most aligned to your needs at kickoff.
+Sometimes this initial conversation will actually lead us to other areas to discover.

 Keep in Mind